-A variety of non-medical research facilities and resources are available for use in research projects at Queen Mary University of London, which also hosts around 50 research centres or institutes for use by individual or collaborative researchers.
+A variety of non-medical research facilities and resources are available for use in research projects at Queen Mary University of London, which also hosts around 50 research centres or institutes for use by an individual or collaborative researcher teams.

 Below are listed the Queen Mary research facilities with links to their individual websites.

 AMIS was established in 2016 following a strategic investment of over £1.3m and draws together over 45 pieces of state-of-the-art advanced molecular imaging equipment.
 This umbrella service operates within dedicated facilities across the institutes of the School of Medicine and Dentistry, namely Barts Cancer Institute (BCI), Blizard Institute and William Harvey Research Institute (WHRI), the School of Engineering and Material Sciences and the School of Biological and Chemical Sciences.
 Over 16 highly experienced core facility staff support a broad spectrum of multi-disciplinary users ensuring cutting-edge imaging capacity at one of the leading research centres in the UK and the world.